ronblue77/word-anarchy/README.md

 # word-anarchy
-Scribes in Hebrew and English
+Scribes in Hebrew and English for Download to the Public a Place for non Mainstream Voices